The yearly holiday party is an important part of your company culture

 A holiday party can improve your company culture by providing a fun event where everybody has an opportunity to socialize with others as people and not just as coworkers and bosses.
 A holiday party is also a great time to recognize people’s accomplishments, raffle off gifts and boost morale.

 Improving company culture and uniting your team helps workers avoid retreating into cliques and developing their own subcultures.
 Of course, there’s nothing wrong with finding a group of like-minded coworkers to confide in.
 However, when your team feels united they are better able to engage with each other (and their work) in a healthy, collaborative manner.

 1) Start planning your virtual office holiday party the same as a regular party

 Even with a virtual holiday party, some of the core aspects of party planning will remain the same as planning a party in real life.
 You will still need to organize a guest list, determine a budget and create a theme.

 Confirming a headcount is an important first step.
 Once you know how many people you are hosting you can start making decisions on how much you can spend on gifts and what activities will work best for your group.
 You can then determine a fun holiday party theme to tie everything together perfectly.

-What to keep in mind while planning your holiday party
+2) Keep in mind online options while planning your holiday party

-Hosting an online holiday party will require thoughtful planning if you want to make sure everything goes off without a hitch.
+Hosting a virtual holiday party will require thoughtful planning if you want to make sure everything goes off without a hitch.
 Here are a few things to keep in mind while you’re in the planning stages.